mtng95/mtng95/README.md

 - 👋 Hi, I’m @mtng95
 - 👀 I’m interested in all things software development.
 - 🌱 I’m currently learning programming concepts through a bachelors of information technology (software development).
-- 📫 How to reach me best if through a DM.
+- 📫 How to reach me best is through a DM.

 <!---
 mtng95/mtng95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.